 Little Angels vs Little Devils

-We always tell that children are little angels and full of innocence.
+We always say that children are little angels and full of innocence.
 But at times they are excellent manipulators and can turn into little devils too.
 Let me tell you one each.

 Now, listen.
-Children are not always angelistic.
-They know to manipulate us very well.
+Children are not always angelic.
+They know how to manipulate us very well.
 They are excellent story tellers.
 I have seen many such harmless and fascinating story tellers.
-But at times some turn into the other way around.
+But at times some turn the other way around.
 They manipulate their parents so well and use it very cunningly against those teachers they don't like.
 Can't believe me right?
 Trust me, none of these are cooked up stories.
 I can name all these teachers and children anytime and they all are here somewhere reading all these!
-See, if your child feels that you as a parent is not in favour of school/particular teacher then it's just a cake walk for them to make you believe their story.
-It's not the olden school times where our generation did not have any control over our parents or teachers.
+See, if your child feels that you as a parent are not in favour of the school/particular teacher then it's just a cake walk for them to make you believe their story.
+It's not the old school times where our generation did not have any control over our parents or teachers.
 Imagine you coming back from school and complaining about your teacher to your parents.
 My mother will chuck me out from my house first and only then she will speak the rest!
-I am not telling that is the right thing to do.
+I am not saying that is the right thing to do.
 You must listen to your child.
-When you compare times have changed drastically and dramatically.
+When you compare, times have changed drastically and dramatically.
 Now most of the children possess good control over their parents and sometimes they tend to misuse it.

-You think only primary level face these problems?
+Do you think only the primary level faces these problems?
 Be alarmed!
 Pre-primary children as well pick these words without knowing the meaning.
 We've heard 'S***' and 'F***' words in classrooms and warned those children.
 Good thing is that, at this age most of them listen to you.
 They don't go digging in detail.

 Memories are pouring in.
 I was wondering in these few years if I have so much to embrace then imagine those senior most teachers!

 They brought semiya kheer or banana daily for their snacks break.
-After few months seeing many others bringing junk food, at times we could see Maggi noodles or biscuits in their boxes too.
-They seemed to be very hungry by the snack time as they traveled almost one and half hour to reach school by 8 am.
-They might be rising much early then!
+After a few months seeing many others bringing junk food, at times we could see Maggi noodles or biscuits in their boxes too.
+They seemed to be very hungry by snack time as they traveled almost one and half hours to reach school by 8 am.
+They might be rising much earlier then!
 That's why in many classes we found them half asleep and felt pity for the poor little ones.
-They always reminded me of the luxury life am living!
+They always reminded me of the luxury life I am living!
 In a classroom you are not only teaching but learning too.

 A Parallel World

 This is another face of teaching.
 She had shared many such incidents.
-Once some children who did not have money to buy new dress for their 10th grade Graduation day and she bought for them.
+Once some children who did not have money bought a new dress for their 10th grade Graduation day and she bought it for them.
 There are children who work as gangsters, drug addicts etc. Each story is unique and touchy.
-As a teacher she is in content that that she is able to make atleast some changes in their perspectives towards life.
+As a teacher she is content that she is able to make at least some changes in their perspectives towards life.
 Like many of us, she was also working in a leading private school earlier but she confesses that the job satisfaction and love you receive from this new one is abundant.
 I was wondering, we are enjoying the luxury of life here and still complaining about each and everything.
-Each phone call to her make me look at life more positively.
-Life is all about learning and unlearning from others.
+Each phone call to her makes me look at life more positively.
+Life is all about learning and unlearning.
 Just keep your eyes and ears wide open!
 Also teaching is not a job, it's a service...a great service only if you are true to it.